davidseroussi/owkin-lung/README.md

 # Owkin Challenge: Predicting lung cancer survival time

+This is David Seroussi's participation at the Owkin Challenge.
+In order to run the notebooks, please place the train and test repositories at the root of the project.

+# Summary

 Having no experience in Survival analysis/Time-to-event analysis, I had to understand why these problems are different from typical supervised learning problems, and the potential methods that were available to address them.
 I also saw the provided data was quite limited, and the presence of censored data made the task more difficult.